 If you are strong enough to spend forty minutes shoveling three feet of snow away from all four sides of your car, stop grumbling and start grinning.
 Life is good!
 Next time the thermostat reads a negative number, let the corners of your lips reach toward your ears and flash that grateful smile because wearing multiple layers of clothing is the least of your worries.

-The Sugar Fix Dental team, led by Chicago cosmetic dentist Jessica T. Emery, is thankful that they get to help their patients achieve healthy, white, perfectly aligned teeth for a living.
-Whether through Invisalign, Porcelain Veneers, Cosmetic Bonding, or Whitening, Dr. Emery works hard to change the way people think about dentistry.
+The Sugar Fix Dental team, led by Chicago cosmetic dentist Brittany Dickinson, is thankful that they get to help their patients achieve healthy, white, perfectly aligned teeth for a living.
+Whether through Invisalign, Porcelain Veneers, Cosmetic Bonding, or Whitening, Dr. Dickinson works hard to change the way people think about dentistry.

-As a patient of Dr. Emery, I can honestly say that for me, the question “Whose smile are you thankful for?” can be answered in one word: “Mine.”
+As a patient of Sugar Fix, I can honestly say that for me, the question “Whose smile are you thankful for?” can be answered in one word: “Mine.”